 You can find the application form on the official Colorado state website.

-After you have the license, all you have to do is set up your inventory, management systems, and other supporting systems.
-This includes buying furniture, inventory, building a robust supply chain infrastructure, setting up a point-of-sale system, and more importantly, an inventory management system.
+After you have the license, you have to set up everything – your store, your inventory, your IT, your security, etc. This includes buying furniture, inventory, building a robust supply chain infrastructure, setting up a point-of-sale system, and an inventory management system.

 Once all that’s done, all you have to do is launch!